AILETIC/yt-text-to-speech/README.md

 ```
 print("file path: ", file_path)
-exit()
 with open(file_path, "r", encoding="utf-8") as json_file:
    self.models_dict = json.load(json_file)
 ```

 Rerun the script.

 Now it should print the file path.
+Before showing the error.
 Open that file with vscode or another editor.
 The editor will show you the problem.
 The problem is on line 10.
 Remove ",".

+Don't forget to remove the earlier edits to file "manage.py".

-That it.
+That's it.
 Hopefully it works now!

 ## Conclusion